smerckel/adcpreader/doc/source/index.rst

 Welcome to Python RDI ADCP's documentation
 ==========================================

-These pages describe the a python3 implementation of software to read and process native RDI ADCP binaries.
+These pages describe a python implementation of software to read and process native RDI ADCP binaries.
 The key idea is to provide a software to set up a pipeline of operations, from reading the data to writing the data into the desired output format, where